shad0wflame/wolf/README.md

 # Wolf
 Automated PR reviewer

-Tracks all your smelly code and reports it.
+Tracks all your smelly code in a PR and reports it.